 This also expands into the virtual realm.
 FaceTime (or other video calling software) is vastly preferable to an audio call.
 The importance of being able to see someone’s face cannot be overstated.

-3. Get their attention before you start speaking
+3. Get their attention

 This happens to everyone.
 You’re aware that someone is saying something, but you’re not listening – then they say your name, and you realise that whatever they just said was directed at you.